spree/spree-guides/content/v2.2/integration/terminology.md

 A Service Response refers to the `HTTP Response` sent by an Endpoint in answer to a Service Request.
 Service Responses that execute successfully (without encountering an exception) will return a `200 OK` response.
 If the Endpoint encounters an exception while processing the Service Request, it should return a `5XX SERVER ERROR` response code.

-Here's an example of a successful Service Response taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):
+Here's an example of a successful Service Response taken from the <%= link_to "Creating Endpoints Tutorial", "integration/basic_endpoints_tutorial" %>:

 ```bash
 HTTP/1.1 200 OK